BantamJoe/Machine-Learning-With-Unity-1/README.md

 Reward Function:
  - -.01 for each move move
- -  +1 if progressive made torwards goal
- -  -1 if negative progress torwards goal
- -  +4 if progress made torwards goal and farther away from begining
+ - +.01 for each move away from start
+ - + 1 if closer to goal but also closer to start ( + 2 if closest wall is farther than 7.5)
+ - + 2 if closer to goal AND closer to start
+ - + 4 is closer to goal AND closer to start AND nearest wall is >7.5 away
+ - - 1  if closer to start than before

  - -.5 if a wall is 7.5F or closer
- - -50.0 for hitting a wall
+ - -100.0 for hitting a wall
- - +100 for hitting the end
+ - +300 for hitting the end

 Brain: One Brain
- - State Space:(Continuous) 6 Variables
+ - State Space:(Continuous) 8 Variables
     - Agents Status ( Alive or not )
+    - Closest wall to agent
     - Agents X,Y,Z position on map
+    - Agents Distance to begining
     - Agents Distance to goal
     - If the Agent has reached the goal